 Finally, endpoints need to be tested to ensure that the correct emergency location information will be conveyed to public safety during a 911 call.
 Such testing might ordinarily require contacting and coordinating with appropriate 911 call centers, but Bandwidth offers an easy to use alternative testing service (“933”).
 Bandwidth’s 933 testing service allows enterprises to test the emergency calling capabilities on their phones without actually dialing 911 (which may otherwise risk detracting resources from true emergencies).

-Download this checklist to learn the 6 steps to maintain compliance and protect users in Bandwidth’s Guide to New E911 Regulations!
+Learn the 6 steps to maintain compliance and protect users in Bandwidth’s Guide to New E911 Regulations!

 How is RAY BAUM’S Act related to Kari’s Law?

 Both Kari’s Law and Section 506 of RAY BAUM’S Act deal with E911 and MLTS.
 Kari’s Law has two requirements:

 - Eliminates requiring that a prefix or digit (such as 8 or 9) be dialed before calling 911;